 Combination tests offer the potential for simultaneous identification of multiple diseases.
 For example, a systematic review of 175 studies from 56 countries looked at the prevalence of blood-based diseases across over 14 million individuals.
 The review found that with multi-disease screening, for every one individual diagnosed with HIV, an additional five would be diagnosed with hepatitis B virus (HBV) and three with hepatitis C virus (HCV).
-There appear to be even greater potential gains for some key populations, with the review estimating that among people who use drugs, over 60 percent would test positive for HIV, HBV, or HIV and almost 20 percent would test positive for multiple infections.
+There appear to be even greater potential gains for some key populations, with the review estimating that among people who use drugs, over 60 percent would test positive for HIV, HBV, or HIV and almost 20 percent would test positive for multiple infections.^{xcii} service delivery.^{xciii} With multiple triple combination tests in development and the PQ pipeline, validation and operational research in country contexts would generate important evidence around feasibility and value of integrated screening.^{xciv}

 There is also increasing evidence that combination tests are acceptable and feasible for end users.
-A study in Thailand found that 99.8 percent of clients using a HIV/HBV/HCV combination self-test were satisfied with the process and that it simplified and streamlined service delivery. ciii With multiple triple combination tests in development and the PQ pipeline, validation and operational research in country contexts would generate important evidence around feasibility and value of integrated screening. xciv
+A study in Thailand found that 99.8 percent of clients using a HIV/HBV/HCV combination self-test were satisfied with the process and that it simplified and streamlined

 Another key combination test for PLHIV is the dual HIV/syphilis test, which is currently available from three suppliers with WHO PQ.
-One of these tests is available from SD Biosensor at a cost of US\$0.95(EXW) per test as a result of a CHAI/MedAccess ceiling price agreement. xcv, xcv Adoption of the dual test is ongoing with at least 40 countries including it in national policy for either pregnant women or key populations. xcviii
+One of these tests is available from SD Biosensor at a cost of US\$0.95(EXW) per test as a result of a CHAI/MedAccess ceiling price agreement.^{xcv, xcvi} Adoption of the dual test is ongoing with at least 40 countries including it in national policy for either pregnant women or key populations.^{xcviii}

 In tandem with increasing access to testing, treatment for syphilis is also critical to avoid preventable deaths, particularly among exposed infants.
-However, global shortages of benzathine G penicillin, an injectable, long-acting form of penicillin used to treat syphilis, have impacted access. cix Global action to address supply chain constraints for this product is needed to ensure that syphilis identification is paired with treatment.
+However, global shortages of benzathine G penicillin, an injectable, long-acting form of penicillin used to treat syphilis, have impacted access.^{xcix} Global action to address supply chain constraints for this product is needed to ensure that syphilis identification is paired with treatment.